Makuria: Early period (5th–8th century)

 By the early 4th century, if not before, the Kingdom of Kush with its capital Meroe was collapsing.
 The region which would later constitute Makuria, i.e. the Nile Valley between the third Nile cataract and the great Nile bend of the fourth/fifth cataract, has been proposed to have seceded from Kush already in the 3rd century.
 Here, a homogenous and relatively isolated culture dubbed as "pre-Makuria" developed.
 During the 4th and 5th centuries, the region of Napata, located near the fourth cataract and formerly being one of the most important political and sacred places of Kush, served as the center for a new regional elite buried in large tumuli like those at el Zuma or Tanqasi.
-There was a significant population growth accompanied by social transformations, resulting in the absorption of the Kushites into the Nubians, a people originally from Kordofan that had settled in the Nile Valley in the 4th century.
+There was a significant population growth accompanied by social transformations.
+As a result the Kushites were absorbed into the Nubians, a people originally from Kordofan that had settled in the Nile Valley in the 4th century AD.
 Thus, a new Makurian society and state emerged by the 5th century.
 In the late 5th century one of the first Makurian kings moved the power base of the still-developing kingdom from Napata to further downstream, where the fortress of Dongola, the new seat of the royal court, was founded and which soon developed a vast urban district.
 Many more fortresses were built along the banks of the Nile, probably not intended to serve a military purpose, but to foster urbanization.

 Already at the time of the foundation of Dongola contacts were maintained with the Byzantine Empire.
 In the 530s, the Byzantines under Emperor Justinian mounted a policy of expansion.
 The Nubians were part of his plan to win allies against the Sasanian Persians by converting them to Christianity, the Byzantine state religion.
 The imperial court, however, was divided in two sects, believing in two different natures of Jesus Christ: Justinian belonged to the Chalcedonians, the official denomination of the empire, while his wife Theodora was a Miaphysite, who were the strongest in Egypt.
 John of Ephesus described how two competing missions were sent to Nubia, with the Miaphysite arriving first in, and converting, the northern kingdom of Nobatia in 543.
 While the Nobatian king refused Justinian's mission to travel further south archaeological records might suggest that Makuria converted still in the first half of the 6th century.
 The chronicler John of Biclar recorded that in around 568 Makuria had “received the faith of Christ”.
 In 573 a Makurian delegation arrived in Constantinople, offering ivory and a giraffe and declaring its good relationship with the Byzantines.
 Unlike Nobatia in the north (with which Makuria seemed to have been in enmity) and Alodia in the south Makuria embraced the Chalcedonian doctrine.
 The early ecclesiastical architecture at Dongola confirms the close relations maintained with the empire, trade between the two states was flourishing.